Brula/jambi/TASK.md

 ## Server Implementation

-- [ ] Add database creation on server startup if database doesn't exist
-- [ ] Implement redirect to index page after successful form submission
-- [ ] Show error message when form submission fails
+[ ] Add database creation on server startup if database doesn't exist [ ] Implement redirect to index page after successful form submission [ ] Show error message when form submission fails
-- [ ] Create HTML form for submitting new pages
+[ ] Create HTML form for submitting new pages
-- [ ] Add "Edit" button functionality on the index page
-- [ ] Prefill existing page content in the edit form
+[ ] Add "Edit" button functionality on the index page [ ] Prefill existing page content in the edit form
+[ ] Write a parser that can validate user input in the `content` field and transform it into valid Markdown.